 What are Pasteles?

 If you’ve ever had a tamal (or Mexican tamale), you’re already familiar with the concept of a pastel.
-Pasteles, however, are made with a masa of many different types of root vegetables instead of corn.
+Tamales and Pasteles, however, are not the same.
+Pasteles are made with a masa of many different types of root vegetables instead of corn.
+In fact, pastel means “pie” in Spanish, but in Puerto Rico pastel means this root veggie meat-filled patty.
+So, kind of like a pie.
 My preferred mix is a masa de guineo, or a green banana paste.
 In addition to the green bananas, I add a small number of other roots that soften the paste.

 I was taught to make pasteles by very old-school cooks.
 My first indoctrination into the tradition was with my mother, who insisted pasteles must be shredded by hand.
 I was 10 at the time, so arguing with her was unthinkable.
 A few bloody fingers and years later, I joined the advanced society and began shredding my vegetables with a food processor.
 I strongly encourage you to do the same.